syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 {% endtabs %}

-## Binding data from Linq to SQL
+## Binding data from LINQ to SQL

-SfDataGrid control supports to bind data from Linq to SQL .In this walkthrough, you will learn about binding data from Linq to SQL and save back the changes to the Database.
+SfDataGrid control supports to bind data from LINQ to SQL .In this walkthrough, you will learn about binding data from LINQ to SQL and save back the changes to the Database.

 1. Creating WPF Application
-2. Adding data model using Linq to SQL classes
+2. Adding data model using LINQ to SQL classes
-3. Loading data from Linq to SQL classes
+3. Loading data from LINQ to SQL classes
 4. Binding data to SfDataGrid

 References :